LastLeaf/fw.mpa/README.md

 The key idea of this framework is preventing page reloading when page switches.
 It's slightly similar to _PJAX_, but the framework manages the browser history and providing an page model that is easy to understand.

-Currently, fw.mpa requires node.js and mongodb on server side, and works on major browsers.
+Currently, fw.mpa requires node.js on server side, and works on major browsers.

 ### Page Model ###